mhoe4/Marks-Portfolio/README.md

   2. LinkedIn

 ### Portfolio Items
+`Exquisite Corpse` - Exquisite corpse is a game played where a collection of images or words is collectiveley assembled from various users.
+The application uses Google Authentication to login/verify the user.
+Once the user logins, they can either create a new story or add to an existing story.
+HTML/CSS/Javascript/Bootstrap on the front end and Node/Express on the backend.

+`Burger` - This application is a burger logger created using with MySQL, Node, Express, Handlebars and a homemade ORM.
+This app follows the MVC design pattern, uses Node/MySQL to query/route data, and Handlebars to generate HTML.

+`Friend Finder` - This is a compatibility-based "FriendFinder" application -- basically a dating app.
+This full-stack site takes in results from users' surveys, then compare their answers with those from other users.
+The app then displays the name and picture of the user with the best overall match.
+This node application uses Express to handle routing and is deployed to Heroku so other users can fill it out.

+`LIRI` - LIRI is a command line node app that takes in parameters and gives you back data.

 `Train Scheduler` - Uses firebase to store information about train arrivals and MomentJS to calculate times.

 `GifTastic` - Consumes the `Giphy API` allowing the user to search GIFs